-Many of you have asked questions recently about how to set up Independent Work Systems in special education classrooms.
+Many of you have asked questions recently about how to set up special education work boxes or Independent Work Systems in special education classrooms.
 So, I thought I would take this month’s Workbasket Wednesday to show some examples of the way I’ve done it in the past.
 Later in July and in August I will talk about it again when I go into some detail about how I set up classrooms at the beginning of the year.

 Independent Work System Basics

 If you are unfamiliar with work systems, check out this post on What are Structured Work Systems for a full explanation.
-It also includes benefits of using them in the classroom.
-For important elements to remember in deciding how to set up a work system, check out the 10 Commandments of Structured Work Systems.
-The most relevant of these, as a refresher for all of us, is that workbaskets require tasks that the student has ALREADY mastered–they don’t teach new skills.
+It also includes benefits of using them in the classroom, such as helping to reinforce IEP goals and building fine motor skills.
+For important elements to remember in deciding how to set up a work task system, check out the 10 Commandments of Structured Work Systems.
+The most relevant of these, as a refresher for all of us, is that special education work boxes require independent work tasks that the student has ALREADY mastered–they don’t teach new skills.
 The skill they teach is learning to work independently.
 Remember that by definition, you can’t do something independently if you don’t know how to do it.

-Also, tasks in work systems have to have a clear beginning and end–students have to know what they are expected to do and when they have finished.
-This means that tasks in work systems must be things that don’t require someone else reading directions, a teacher asking a question or anything that the student cannot do by himself (unless you are deliberately breaking that rule to teach an advanced skill).
+Also, great tasks for work systems have to have a clear beginning and end–students have to know what they are expected to do and when they have finished.
+This means that tasks during independent work time must be things that don’t require someone else reading directions, a teacher asking a question or anything that the student cannot do by himself (unless you are deliberately breaking that rule to teach an advanced skill).